Photo: Marco Pedde

 Given you've written on the grooming industry for 7 years now, what’s your perspective on how it's changed over time?

 In my years on the topic, we’ve finally started steering away from a gendered division of products.
-Obviously certain things will be targeted at specific genders for a while now, like facial hair and mascara, but it makes me happy to see that consumers are stepping out of their own boxes and trying anything and everything.
+Obviously certain things will be targeted at specific genders for a while now, like facial hair, but it makes me happy to see that consumers are stepping out of their own boxes and trying anything and everything.
 I speak most specifically there about men, since they’re the audience I primarily address with my articles (since my clients are primarily men’s outlets).
 I no longer write things like “tough guys can use skincare products too” or “concealer isn’t makeup, it’s ok to use it, guys”...
 The readers are caught up on this stuff, and I don’t have to “cushion” the topic as much to ease them into it.
 Men care a lot more about things like retinol and serum and conditioner than before, because they understand that these things have terrific functions, just like their standard fare products (cleanser, soap, shampoo, moisturizer, sunscreen).